Historic Cherokee settlements: New towns period

 Additional settlements in the area were quickly developed, following the arrival of more members to join Dragging Canoe's force.
-These people were now known more properly as the Lower Cherokee, as opposed to Chickamauga.
+These people became known more properly as the Lower Cherokee, as opposed to Chickamauga.
 Their settlements included the major, regional town of Creek Path town (Kusanunnahiyi); Turkeytown; Turnip town (Ulunyi); Willstown (Titsohiliyi); and Chatuga (Tsatugi).

 Leadership

 The Cherokee were highly decentralized and their towns were the most important units of government.
 The Cherokee Nation did not yet exist.
 Before 1788, the only leadership role that existed with the Cherokee people was a town's or region's "First Beloved Man" (or Uku).
 The First Beloved Man would be the usual contact person and negotiator for the people under his leadership, especially when dealing with European or frontier government representatives.

 Starting in 1788, a supreme First Beloved Man was elected to run a national Cherokee council.
 This group alternated between meeting at Willstown and Turkeytown, but it convened irregularly and had little authority with the people.
 The First Beloved Man of each town still maintained a substantial amount of authority.
 The murders of the Overhill pacifist chiefs—including Old Tassel, the regional headman—who that same year were lured to parley with the State of Franklin and ambushed instead, resulted in an increasingly violent period between the Cherokee and American settlers.
 A definitive peace was finally achieved in 1794.
 The ambush had resulted in driving many of the Upper Cherokee, who at the time were more supportive of some adaptation to European-American ways, into union with the Lower Cherokee leadership.

 By the time of Dragging Canoe's death (January 29, 1792), the Cherokee settlements of the Lower Towns had increased from five to seven.
 The re-populated New Keowee was still the principal town of the region.
 Up until 1794, when the fighting stopped and the national council ground moved to Ustanali, the Cherokee remained a fragmented people.
 At the founding of the first Cherokee Nation in 1794, the now united people still controlled a large area encompassing lands now located in several states, including: Tennessee, North Carolina, South Carolina, Georgia, and Alabama.

 The Cherokee Nation's five regional councils of 1794 comprised 1) the Overhill Towns; 2) the Hill Towns; 3) the traditional Valley Towns; 4) the new Upper Towns (these were the former Lower Towns of southern North Carolina, western South Carolina, and northeastern Georgia); and 5) the new Lower Towns (newly occupied settlements located in north and central Alabama, southeastern Tennessee, and far northwestern Georgia).